HexadigmSystems/FunctionTraits/README.md

 template <TRAITS_FUNCTION_C F>
 inline constexpr bool IsMemberFunction_v;
 ```
-"bool" variable set to "true" if "F" is a non-static member function (including when "F" is a functor), or "false" otherwise (if you need to specifically check for functors only then see "IsFunctor_v" just above).
+"bool" variable set to "true" if "F" is a non-static member function (including when "F" is a functor), or "false" otherwise (if you need to specifically check for functors only then see [IsFunctor_v](#isfunctor_v).
 Note that you may need to invoke this before accessing the following helper templates.
 Since the following are applicable to non-static member functions only, if you don't know whether "F" is a non-static member function ahead of time (or a functor), then you should normally call "IsMemberFunction_v" to determine this first.
 If it's "false" then "F" is a free function (which includes static member functions), so a call to any of the following will result in default values being returned that aren't applicable to free functions (so you shouldn't normally invoke them unless you're ok with the default values they return for free functions):<br /><br />- [IsMemberFunctionConst_v](#ismemberfunctionconst_v)<br />- [IsMemberFunctionVolatile_v](#ismemberfunctionvolatile_v)<br />- [MemberFunctionClass_t](#memberfunctionclass_t)<br />- [MemberFunctionClassName_v](#memberfunctionclassname_v)<br />- [MemberFunctionRefQualifier_v](#memberfunctionrefqualifier_v)<br />- [MemberFunctionRefQualifierName_v](#memberfunctionrefqualifiername_v)</details>

 <a name="IsMemberFunctionConst_v"></a><details><summary>IsMemberFunctionConst_v</summary>
 ```C++